AngleSharp/AngleSharp.Css/.github/CONTRIBUTING.md

 Just to illustrate the git workflow for AngleSharp a little bit more we've added the following graphs.

-Initially, AngleSharp starts at the `master` branch.
+Initially, AngleSharp starts at the `main` branch.
 This branch should contain the latest stable (or released) version.

 Here we now created a new branch called `devel`.
 This is the development branch.